csdms/ivy/lessons/git/git-workflow.md

 | commit         | a change made to the content of a repository under version control
 | push           | a transfer of commits to a remote
 | pull request   | a process for explaining changes pushed to a repository
+| merge          | joins the history of one branch to another
+| merge conflict | competing line changes in one or branches to be merged
+| sync           | set all remotes to a common point in their histories

 This table summarizes the `git` subcommands used in this section: